Stacked Intelligent Metasurface-Enhanced Wideband Multiuser MIMO OFDM-IM Communications: Conclusions

 \section{Conclusions}

 ~~~This paper proposed a SIM-enhanced multiuser OFDM-IM transceiver together with a physics-guided DUN tailored for wideband communications.
-On the system side, OFDM-IM is integrated as a structural complement to SIM: activating only a subset of tones widens the effective equalization bandwidth attainable by a practical $L$-layer SIM while simultaneously lowering the RF-output PAPR.
-On the objective side, we established a rigorous bridge from the worst-link BER to a distance-weighted per-tone SINR, thereby converting reliability optimization exactly into a max-min SINR problem with a single second-order cone programming backbone that enables joint phase-power-index design.
-On the solver side, we unfolded PGD into the proposed UPGD-Net, which enforces unit-modulus feasibility and monotone descent layer-wise and learns only a small set of per-iteration step sizes to support frame-rate reconfiguration under varying activation matrices.
+On the system side, OFDM-IM is integrated as a structural complement to SIM: activating only a subset of tones widens the effective equalization bandwidth attainable by a practical $L$-layer SIM while simultaneously lowering the RF-output PAPR. {{On the objective side, we establish an analytical bridge from the worst-link BER to an active-link per-tone SINR, thereby converting reliability optimization into a robust max-min SINR surrogate that enables phase optimization under dynamic index-power constraints.}} On the solver side, we unfold PGD into the proposed UPGD-Net, which enforces unit-modulus feasibility and monotone descent layer-wise and learns only a small set of per-iteration step sizes to support frame-rate reconfiguration under varying activation matrices.

 Comprehensive simulations have corroborated these design choices.
-The proposed framework converges rapidly and stably, typically requiring $2\,$--$\,3\times$ fewer iterations than fixed-step PGD for comparable accuracy, and exhibits a clear layer-depth sweet spot.
-Compared with conventional OFDM-IM with digital ZF, the SIM-enhanced OFDM-IM achieves a consistent $2\,$--$\,3$\,dB advantage at the target $\text {BER}\!=\!10^{-3}$, while its sum rate curve lies $80\%$ above the digital ZF counterpart across the tested SNR range.
-An activation–layout sweep further shows that the operating point $(N,V)\!=\!(4,2)$ strikes a favorable balance among BER, spectral efficiency, and detector complexity under perfect CSI.
-Finally, time-domain waveform analysis over the baselines confirms a reduced $2\,$--$\,5$ dB PAPR, underscoring the RF efficiency of the proposed architecture.
+The proposed framework converges rapidly and stably, typically requiring $2\,$--$\,3\times$ fewer iterations than fixed-step PGD for comparable accuracy and exhibiting a clear layer-depth sweet spot.
+Compared with conventional OFDM-IM with digital ZF, the SIM-enhanced OFDM-IM achieves a consistent $2\,$--$\,3$ dB advantage at the target $\text {BER}\!=\!10^{-3}$. {{Crucially, its sum rate curve surpasses that of a large-aperture hybrid benchmark with $100$ antennas in the high-SNR regime, while offering decisive energy efficiency benefits due to the quasi-passive SIM structure.
+Furthermore, the proposed BER-driven design demonstrates strong resilience to channel estimation errors, maintaining effective beamforming where conventional zero-forcing fails.
+An activation–layout sweep further shows that the operating point $(N,V)\!=\!(4,2)$ strikes a favorable balance among BER, spectral efficiency, and detector complexity under perfect CSI.}} Finally, time-domain waveform analysis confirms a reduced $2\,$--$\,5$ dB PAPR, underscoring the RF efficiency of the proposed architecture.